NCVirtual-Coding-Club/serverless/Week One/lesson-three.md

 Use **Postman**!
 Paste the *function url* and make a GET request.
 In the output box, you should receive the value you put in for the request parameter.

 ## Walkthrough Video
+Please note that committing to GitHub will not be necessary.
 [![walkthrough video](https://img.youtube.com/vi/zzipvT2htUU/0.jpg)](https://www.youtube.com/watch?v=zzipvT2htUU)